Efficient control pulses for continuous quantum gate families through coordinated re-optimization: Introduction

 Figure \ref{fig:hero}b shows the key insight of this work: while optimizing pulses for the two reference operations initially yields poor interpolation accuracy, re-optimizing these pulses to be more similar to each other constrains the pulse solution space and provides significant improvements in average interpolation fidelity.
 Once the reference pulses are optimized, interpolation can instantly retrieve the pulse for any operation in the parameter space.

-In this work, we describe \emph{coordinated re-optimization}, a method to iteratively optimize reference pulses to be more similar, which enables the use of interpolation to efficiently generate controlpulses for continuously-parameterized quantum operations.
+In this work, we describe \emph{coordinated re-optimization}, a method to iteratively optimize reference pulses to be more similar, which enables the use of interpolation to efficiently generate control pulses for continuously-parameterized quantum operations.
 Our method can achieve equal or better average infidelities as the neural network methods of \cite{sauvage_optimal_2022} and \cite{preti_continuous_2022} using less computation.
 Additionally, any optimal control algorithm can be used in this framework, allowing for advanced techniques for robust or closed-loop pulse control such as \cite{leung_robust_2018, valahu_quantum_2022, wu_data-driven_2018, brown_arbitrarily_2004, goldschmidt_model_2022} to directly replace or augment the optimal control unit in our method; these pulse optimization algorithms could significantly improve the translation between simulation and experiment.

-We specifically present applications of our method to the set of all single-qubit gates and to the set of parameterized two-qubit gates that lie within the Weyl chamber, under the belief that these classes of gates are the most important for enabling near-term applications on quantum computers.
+We specifically present applications of our method to the set of all single-qubit gates and to the set of two-qubit gate unitaries, which are parameterized by Weyl chamber coordinates, under the belief that these classes of gates are the most important for enabling near-term applications on quantum computers.
 However, our method can be generalized to any parameterized gate family.